epmoyer/flynn/docs/pacing.rst

 Game timers
 ===========

-To keep track of the total elapsed time (in seconds) in your game, you need to add the elapsed time for each game tick.
+To keep track of the total elapsed time (in seconds) in your game, you need to accumulate the elapsed time for each game tick.

 .. code-block:: javascript